DerBrunoIR/SystemGoverner/README.md

 - It must be detectable if the state is currently installed or not.
 - It can be uninstalled by performing a sequence of actions.

-Examples for States are:
-- installing a programm via apt on Ubuntu
-- creating a file/directory in the filesystem

-A counter example would be:
-- Any two changes to the system that can not be distinguished.

 # Example Usage

 `example.py`: